Hand connecting couple puzzle piece.

 Top things to know about credit inquiries:

-1. A credit inquiry in a record of the credit bureau disbursing your credit report
+1. A credit inquiry is a record of the credit bureau disbursing your credit report

-2. Hard inquiries are generated when you apply for credit.
+2. Hard credit inquiries are generated when you apply for credit.
 All other inquiries are soft inquiries.

-3. Hard inquiries have no impact on your credit score after one year.
-Soft inquiries never impact your credit score.
+3. Hard credit inquiries have no impact on your after one year.
+Soft inquiries never impact your score.

 What is a credit inquiry?

-A “credit inquiry” is the credit bureau’s record of when your credit report was access.
-A credit inquiry includes three key pieces of information:
+A “credit inquiry” is the a record of when your credit report was accessed.
+It includes three key pieces of information:

 1. Who accessed your credit report